iamsiva11/iamsiva11.github.io/_posts/2017-11-25-graph-embeddings-2017-part2.md

 ---
 ![graph vizualisation in 3d]({{site.baseurl}}/images/3d-graph-viz.png)

-In the previous blog post we discussed about _representation learning and graph embeddings_ in general.
+In the previous blog post we discussed about **_representation learning and graph embeddings_** in general.
 Which would serve as the foundation for this blog post, as this post will go into graph embeddings in much more depth.

 This is the second part of the Graph embeddings 2017 blog series.
-You can read the[first part here](https://iamsiva11.github.io/Graph-embeddings-part-1/)
+You can read the [first part here](https://iamsiva11.github.io/Graph-embeddings-part-1/)

 # History annd progress of Graph embeddings

 In the _**early 2000s**_, researchers developed graph embedding algorithms as part of _dimensionality reduction_ techniques.
 They would construct  a  _similarity  graph_  for  a  set  of n _D-dimensional_  points  based  on  neighbourhood  and  then embed  the  nodes  of  the  graph  in  a D-dimensional  vector-space, where _d<<D_.
 The idea for embedding was to keep connected  nodes  closer  to  each  other  in  the  vector  space. **Laplacian  Eigen maps(LAP)**[1] and **Locally  Linear  Embedding(LLE)**[2] are  examples  of  algorithms  based  on  this  rationale.

 _**Since 2010**_, research on graph embedding has shifted to obtaining scalable graph embedding techniques which leverage the sparsity of real-world networks.
 For example, **Graph Factorisation**[4] uses an approximate factorisation of the adjacency matrix as the embedding. **LINE(Large-scale Information Network Embedding)**[3] extends this approach and attempts to preserve both first order and second proximities. **HOPE**[5] extends LINE to attempt preserve  high-order  proximity  by  decomposing  the  similarity matrix rather than adjacency matrix using a generalised Singular Value Decomposition(SVD). **SDNE(Structural deep network embedding)**[6] uses auto-encoders to embed graph nodes and capture highly non-linear dependencies.
-The new scalable approaches have a time complexity of O(|E|).
+The new scalable approaches have a time complexity of O(E).

 _Recently_, on of the **pioneering algorithm** in graph embedding technique was “**DeepWalk**” [8], followed by **LINE**[3], **GraRep**[7], etc. _DeepWalk, Walklets, LINE[3], HPE(Heterogeneous Preference Embedding), APP(Asymmetric Proximity Preserving graph embedding), MF(Matrix Factorisation)_ are some of the important techniques that came up in the recent past.
 And more importantly, of these methods general  _non-linear  models(e.g.  deep learning based)_ have shown great promise in capturing the inherent  dynamics of the graph.